apache/inlong-website/docs/data_node/extract_node/sqlserver-cdc.md

         @filegroup_name = 'PRIMARY' -- filegroup_name
 END
 ```
-node: The table must have a primary key or unique index.
+note: The table must have a primary key or unique index.

-4.Check the table CDC capability status.
+4. Check the table CDC capability status.
 ```sql
 SELECT is_tracked_by_cdc FROM sys.tables WHERE name='tableName'
 ```
-nodes: 1 is running CDC of table.
+note: 1 is running CDC of table.

-## How to create a SqlServer Extract Node
+## How to create a SQLServer Extract Node

 ### Usage for SQL API